Centipedes

 SEE CENTIPEDES?
 TAKE THESE STEPS

-If you see one centipede, it’s safe to say that there are more crawling around in your walls, between the cracks, and reproducing where you can’t see them.
+If you see one centipede, it’s safe to say that there are more crawling around in your walls, between cracks, and reproducing where you can’t see them.
 Your centipede problem will not go away on its own, and some pest control methods are ineffective.

 - Step 1: Call EcoShield Pest Solutions today for a free estimate.